How to Build Your Credit

 - Experian; P.O.
 Box 4500; Allen, TX 75013

 - TransUnion LLC Consumer Dispute Center; P.O.
 Box 2000; Chester, PA 19016

-– Sue has a loan that’s five years old, a student loan that’s 15 years old, and a credit card that’s 10 years old.
-The average age of her accounts is 10 years old.
+– Sue has a loan that’s been open for five years, a student loan with a 15-year history, and a credit card that’s been active for 10 years.
+The average age of her accounts is 10 years.

-5. Ask for a Credit Limit Increase on Existing Credit Cards
+- Request a Credit Limit Increase on Existing Credit Cards

 Bonus Tip: Apply for a Loan With Wise Loan

 You don’t need excellent credit to get approved for a loan from Wise Loan, and they report timely payments to two of the three credit bureaus.
 This can help improve your credit.
 Plus, you don’t have to spend any money upfront.
 Simply retain the loan funds and use them to repay the loan.
 Apply for a Wise Loan today.